hugojosefson/isolate-in-docker/README.md

 ### Prerequisites

 First, make sure you don't have any Node.js or Heroku CLI installation left.
-Each of these commands *should fail*:
+Each of these commands *should find nothing*:

 ```bash
 which node